Read-The-Question/rtq-review/src/pages/md/topicpapers/topicpapers_ttime_5.md

 </div>
 <div class='question question'>

-Mr Smith is planning to catch the $10:47 \ \text{am}$ plane flight from Heathrowto Edinburgh and has been told to check in at the airport one and a half hours before the flight.
+Mr Smith is planning to catch the $10:47 \ \text{am}$ plane flight from Heathrow to Edinburgh and has been told to check in at the airport one and a half hours before the flight.
 It will take him one hour and twenty minutes to get from his home in Cambridge to Heathrow.
 The flight takes 55mins from Heathrow to Edinburgh.

 </div>
 <div class='workings'>